ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 This will create a sub-folder called zoneminder, which will contain the latest development source code.

-If you have previsouly cloned the ZoneMinder git repo and wish to update it to the most recent, then issue these commands instead:
+If you have previously cloned the ZoneMinder git repo and wish to update it to the most recent, then issue these commands instead:

 ::